sharkdp/bat/README.md

 the absolute file path.
 The `syntax` part is the full name of a supported language (use `bat --list-languages` for an overview).

-Note: You probably want to use this option as an entry in `bat`s configuration file instead of passing it on the command line (see below).
+Note: You probably want to use this option as [an entry in `bat`s configuration file](#configuration-file) for persistence, instead of passing it on the command line as a one-off, as generally you'd just use `-l` unless you are passing multiple filenames as arguments.

 Example: To use "INI" syntax highlighting for all files with a `.conf` file extension, use
 ```bash